michelleoj/6.005SpecsApp/README.md

 Instructors
 ===========
 Use JSONEditor.html to generate specs/impls matching questions.
 When finished, paste the assembled JSON into questions.js, within the array 'questions'.
 (KEEP THE FORMAT OF THE ARRAY DECLARATION, INCLUDING THE NEWLINE BEFORE THE CLOSING SQUARE BRACKET.)
+Example questions have been loaded in questions.js.
+Run 6005specs.html to test them.

 Embedding
 ---------